-The hormone melatonin plays a role in your natural sleep-wake cycle.
+The hormone melatonin plays a role in the sleep-wake cycle.
 Natural levels of melatonin in the blood are highest at night.
-Some research suggests that melatonin supplements taken at the right time might be helpful in treating jet lag or other sleep disorders that involve poor alignment of your natural biological clock with the night-day pattern around you.
-Melatonin might also reduce the time it takes to fall asleep — although this effect is typically mild.
+Some research suggests that melatonin supplements might be helpful in treating sleep disorders, such as delayed sleep phase.
+They also may provide some relief from insomnia and jet lag.

 The most common melatonin side effects include:

 Other, less common melatonin side effects might include:

 - Decreased appetite